Monday, August 17, 2015

 August 17, 2015

-I was sitting in the doctor’s office waiting room, waiting for my son to be called into the backroom for therapy.
-He’s okay it’s only a speech delay.
+I was sitting in the doctor's office waiting room for my son to be called into the backroom for therapy.
+He's okay; it's only a speech delay.
 He sees a therapist weekly to help him with his word enunciation.
-When parents embrace situation like this they help their kids defeat any development that could hinder their potential.
-After it’s all said and done I wouldn’t be surprised if he became the next Bob Costas or Al Michaels.
+When parents embrace situations like this, they allow their kids to defeat any development that could hinder their potential.
+After it's all said and done, I wouldn't be surprised if he became the next Bob Costas or Al Michaels.
 (Amazing broadcasters)

-I tell myself “it’s okay, all kids develop differently.”
-That thinking is for my assurance not your reassurance.
-For any parent, being told about anything that could affect your kids life and or health, no matter how small, has a rippling effect on one’s ability to cope with it head on, no matter how cliché that may sound.
+I tell myself, "Self, it's okay; all kids develop differently."
+That thinking is for my assurance, not your reassurance.
+For any parent, being told about anything that could affect your kid's life and/or health, no matter how small, has a rippling effect on one's ability to cope with it head-on, no matter how cliché that may sound.

-But I embrace their strength as I embrace both my children’s life lessons, for better or for worse till death do us part.
-I know what you’re saying, “Chris, those are wedding vows.”
-But I’m married to my kids.
-Through thick and thin I will be there for them in sickness and in health until my boys give me the heart attack.
+But I embrace their strength as I embrace my children's life lessons, for better or worse, till death do us part.
+I know what you're saying, "Chris, those are wedding vows."
+But I'm married to my kids.
+Through thick and thin, I will be there for them in sickness and in health until my boys give me a heart attack.

-It wasn’t too long ago when I was their age.
-When life at the doctors office seemed like the end of the world.
-I hadn’t had a clue what was going on around me during my time there.
-The faces of the adults were blurry and their voices as strange as the teachers voice I heard during the Charlie Brown and the Peanuts cartoons.
+It wasn't too long ago when I was their age.
+When life at the doctor's office seemed like the end of the world.
+I hadn't known what was happening around me during my time there.
+The faces of the adults were blurry, and their voices were as strange as the teacher's voice I heard during the Charlie Brown and the Peanuts cartoons.

-But being around my two sons’ remind me more than ever that I was once was their age.
-And a simple point to an old scar on my leg placed my childhood into prospective.
+But being around my two sons reminds me more than ever that I was once their age.
+A simple point about an old scar on my leg placed my childhood into perspective.

 "Dad, what's this," my son said as he pointed to a scar on my shinbone.